You've seen Memphis Evans all over this site.

 features music, comedy, and theater for children and adults.
 It's great, entertaining stuff, so

 don't go only to support the local scene.
-Check out their special holiday shows and

 www.oldgemtheater.com